Q&As for Required Ready by Five Trainings

 Q: How do I find out when trainings are offered?

-A: Information about upcoming training dates and times will be sent to the program lead of each Ready by Five funded programs.
-Information will come from Health Net of West Michigan and Family Promise.
+Information about upcoming training dates and times will be sent to the program lead of each Ready by Five funded program.
+Information will come from Health Net of West Michigan and Family Futures.

 Q: What documentation is required by my program to track?

 Q: I have been a supervisor for many years and am very experienced!
-Should I still attend the trainings?
+Should I still attend the training?

-A: Absolutely!
+Absolutely!
 The Supervisor Learning Cohort is about bringing professionals of all levels of experience together to learn from one another.
+The Understanding Trauma series is information that would be beneficial for all professionals who are working in programs that support families.
 Please do attend!

-Q: Could additional early childhood professionals attend trainings?
+Q: Could subcontractors or additional early childhood professionals who are not funded by Ready by Five attend trainings?

 Q: Are there additional trainings that will be offered through the Ready by Five network?

-A: Based on feedback from partners and the Ready by Five evaluation process, trainings may be modified, and additional opportunities may be added.
+Based on feedback from partners and the Ready by Five evaluation process, training may be modified, and additional opportunities may be added.

 We also want to remind everyone that each of the Ready by Five Translation and Interpretation providers offer in-services for requesting agencies.
 This is an opportunity for professionals to learn about cultural considerations as they serve families and children from specific cultural groups.
 While these are not required, we highly encourage you to use these services.